Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 134: Chore: Refactor code in workflow to enhance functionality. at 2025-03-03 11:32:12
 * Commit 135: Build: Configure CI for module to align with standards. at 2025-03-03 11:48:28
 * Commit 136: Build: Configure CI for script to support new requirements. at 2025-03-05 12:00:50
+* Commit 137: Refactor: Improve styling of module to enhance functionality. at 2025-03-06 15:14:39